idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 **Hire and Develop the Best** - Leaders raise the performance bar with every hire and promotion.
 They recognize exceptional talent, and willingly move them throughout the organization.
 Leaders develop leaders and take seriously their role in coaching others.
 We work on behalf of our people to invent mechanisms for development like Career Choice.

 **Earn Trust** - Leaders listen attentively, speak candidly, and treat others respectfully.
 They are vocally self-critical, even when doing so is awkward or embarrassing.
-Leaders do not believe their or their team’s body odor smells of perfume.
+Leaders do not believe their or their team's body odor smells of perfume.
 They benchmark themselves and their teams against the best.

 **Deliver Results** - Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never settle.